partikelir/technocrat/readme.md

 ### DEVELOPMENT

 I develop Pendrell on a local OS X development environment provisioned with npm, gulp, gem, and bower.
-If you know your way around those tools here is how you get started:
+If you know your way around those tools here is how to get started:

 ```
 npm install